bolaum/OpenGrowBox-HA/readme.md

 1. Add the OpenGrowBox integration to your custom components directory and restart HA
 2. Add the Integration.
 3. Create your Rooms and enjoy a full auotmated dynamic Grow Enviorment
+4. Move the devices to that created Room

 ### Device Configuration